leolara/hapi-mongoose-handler/README.md

 - `findOne` find one document using the querystring ORed with request.param as the condition parameter
 - `delete` delete one  document using the querystring ORed with request.param as the condition parameter

+### Events
+Adds the following events to hapi's [server](https://github.com/spumko/hapi/blob/master/docs/Reference.md#hapiserver) object
+- `create` - emits an event on creation of a model that is the concatenation of create and the model name with the first letter capitilized.
+For example if you had a model name `dog` when you created a new `dog` the event would be `createDog`
+- `update` - emits an event on the modification of a model that is the same format as create
+- `delete` - emits an event on the deletation of a model that is the same format as create

 Examples
 ========